Deploy AgentQnA on AMD GPU (ROCm)

 The response must contain the meaningful text of the response to the request from the “prompt” variable

-Validate Sql Agent Service
+Validate SQL Agent Service

 export agent_port=${WORKER_SQL_AGENT_PORT}